“The hate is definitely back”: The turbulent story of Slipknot’s All Hope Is Gone

 While the drummer was trying to present a one-man united front, there were schisms and cracks behind the façade.
-Clown would reveal a decade later that four members of the band – himself, Corey, guitarist Jim Root and DJ Sid Wilson – recorded what amounted to a whole other album’s worth of material that they considered too experimental for a regular Slipknot album.
-Clown has just tantalisingly suggested that this shelved material might be released soon, following the success of their current Number One smash We Are Not Your Kind.
-In 2008 though, it was a step too far, even for an album that would be their most diverse and experimental to date.
+Clown would reveal a decade later that four members of the band – himself, Corey, guitarist Jim Root and DJ Sid Wilson – recorded what amounted to a whole other album’s worth of material that they considered too experimental for a regular Slipknot LP.
+Clown has since tantalisingly suggested that this shelved material might be released soon, following the success of their Number One smash We Are Not Your Kind.
+In 2008, though, it was a step too far – even for an album that would be their most diverse and experimental to date.

 All Hope Is Gone was the first Slipknot album to be recorded in their home state of Iowa (even Iowa itself having been recorded in California).
 Slipknot side-projects Murderdolls and To My Surprise had already cut albums at Sound Farm studios, an hour’s drive from their hometown of Des Moines.
 Built in seven acres of wilderness (where the aforementioned Psychosocial vid was filmed), it provided the perfect setting for Slipknot to get their creative juices flowing.